-In September 2014, California passed the Sustainable Groundwater Management Act (SGMA), requiring that groundwater basins throughout the state be managed by local agencies that are responsible for developing Groundwater Sustainability Plans (GSPs) if a basin has been designated as medium or high priority by the Department of Water Resources.
+In September 2014, California passed the Sustainable Groundwater Management Act (SGMA), requiring that groundwater basins throughout the state be managed by local agencies that are responsible for developing Groundwater Sustainability Plans (GSPs) if a basin has been designated as medium or high priority by the Department of Water Resources (DWR).
 The Big Valley groundwater basin has been designated as medium priority and therefore a GSP was submitted to DWR on January 27, 2022.

 - Chronic lowering of groundwater levels;

 - Water quality degradation;

 - Land subsidence; and

 Failure to develop a GSP would have caused the State Water Resources Control Board (SWRCB) to step in and manage the basin, at a substantially higher cost than local management.

 The SGMA is codified as Part 2.74 (Sustainable Groundwater Management Act) of the California Water Code (Section 10720 et seq).
 The regulations adopted to enforce the provisions of the Act are found in Section 350 et seq, Division 2, Chapter 1.5, Subchapter 2 of Title 23 of the California Code of Regulations.
 The Sustainable Groundwater Management Act (SGMA) became effective January 1, 2015.
 More information can be found on DWR’s website.